Trinacria: secrets behind the Timeless Symbol of Sicily

 Besides its mythical significance, Trinacria also has a more practical meaning.
 It is a symbol of Sicilian identity and independence.

-The head of the Medusa was first seen in this context in 1282.
-That was the year of the rebellion of Sicilian Vespers.
-Later, it came also to symbolize the Sicilian revolution in 1848.
+The head of the Medusa was first seen in this context in 1282, the year of the rebellion of Sicilian Vespers.
+In this bloody revolt, the Sicilians slaughtered their French rulers.

-During the Second World War in 1943, Trinacria found its way into the official flag of Sicily.
+Then, in 1943, during the Second World War, Trinacria became the official flag of Sicily.
 The flag was first adopted by the pro-independence politician Andrea Finocchiaro Aprile.

-The colors of the flag are yellow and red.
-Red is the color of Palermo, yellow of Corleone.
+The flag's colors are yellow and red.
+Red is the color of Palermo, and yellow is of Corleone.
 These two cities started the Vesper Revolution in the Middle Ages.

-The use of Trinacria has not been limited to Sicily.
+The Trinacria has not been only a symbol of Sicily.
 Many noble families have used it in their coats of arms.
 Even today, Trinacria is in the flag of the Isle of Man.
-Albeit, only the legs, not the head.
+However, only the legs, not the head.

 Trinacria

 Today, Trinacria can be found in many different places in Sicily.
-It adorns handicrafts, sculptures, jewelry, and art. ((---Affiliate link warning :))
+It adorns handicrafts, sculptures, jewelry, and art, for example.

 Over the millennia, Trinacria has become a symbol of Sicilian pride.
 It encapsulates not only many historical difficulties but also many good things.